sensible-ki/sensible-ki.github.io/content/en/Overview/Software_Measures/_index.md

 Adversarial Retraining is a protection measure against so-called *adversarial examples* (AE).
 AEs are manipulated inputs for neural networks which aim at causing a wrong prediction.
 The manipulation is as subtle as human observers would not recognize it as such.
-In adversarial retraining, AEs are integrated into the training data set of the model to protect so that its adversarial robustness and hence its integrity is improved.
+In *adversarial retraining*, AEs are integrated into the training data set of the model to protect so that its adversarial robustness and hence its **integrity** is improved.

 > One impressive example of adversarial attacks is the *one pixel attack* which only changes a single pixel of an image.
 This minor perturbation is sufficient in many cases to trick the targeted neural net s.t. it predicts a wrong class.